 “Organizations as varied as Y Combinator, MIT’s Radiation Lab, and ARPA have astonishing track records in catalyzing progress far beyond their confines.
-While research exists on all of these fronts, we’re underinvesting considerably.” -> a new DARPA to catalyze progress?
+While research exists on all of these fronts, we’re underinvesting considerably.”

 Jasmine has a really good potential curriculum outline: